-- 121. If there is strong evidence that the animal is an escaped pet (e.g. it was found well outside of its natural range), the rescuer should either: - a. make reasonable efforts to locate the owner and return it; for example, by taking the animal to a veterinarian to determine if it is microchipped or by calling the local herpetology group - b. for reptiles, seek to rehome the animal through their local herpetological society - c. otherwise, notify the NPWS Wildlife Team using the appropriate, so the animal can be rehomed.
+- 122. If there is strong evidence that the animal is an escaped pet (e.g. it was found well outside of its natural range), the rescuer should either: - make reasonable efforts to locate the owner and return it; for example, by taking the animal to a veterinarian to determine if it is microchipped or by calling the local herpetology group - b. complete an application to rehome a protected animal form from the NPWS Wildlife Licensing Team.